Middlemount

 Middlemount is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Middlemount is around 2,007.
-This reflects an increase of 108 people since the 2021 Census, which reported a population of 1,899 people.
-The change was inferred from the resident population of 1,994 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Middlemount's population is estimated at around 1,988 as of May 2026.
+This reflects an increase of 89 people (4.7%) since the 2021 Census, which reported a population of 1,899 people.
+The change is inferred from the resident population of 1,988, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 4 validated new addresses since the Census date.
 This level of population equates to a density ratio of 3.9 persons per square kilometer.
-Middlemount's growth rate of 5.7% since census positions it within 2.1 percentage points of the SA3 area (7.8%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by natural growth, contributing approximately 69.0% of overall population gains during recent periods.
+Middlemount's 4.7% growth since census positions it within 2.9 percentage points of the SA4 region (7.6%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth that contributed approximately 69.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population trends anticipate lower quartile growth of Australia's non-metropolitan areas.
-The suburb is expected to grow by 59 persons to 2041, reflecting an increase of 0.9% in total over the 17 years.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, lower quartile growth of Australia's non-metropolitan areas is anticipated, with the suburb expected to grow by 57 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.9% in total over the 16 years.

 Frequently Asked Questions - Population